icyflame/dotfiles/README.md

 Now, when you open a new shell, you should see the zsh shell, with all your zprezto plugins included.
 You may have to logout and login in order to get the `chsh` to take effect.

 In order to apply color schemes, run the appropriate script inside the `color-schemes` directory.
+If you are using Alacritty, this will not be required because the color schemes are stored inside the Alacritty configuration directly.

 ## Keybindings